Shippable/docs/sources/ci/push-gcr.md

 ##Setup

 Before you start, you will need to connect your  GCR account with Shippable so we have the credentials to push your image on your behalf.
-We do this through [TODO Add link] Account Integrations, so that your credentials are abstracted from your config file.
+We do this through <a href="../../getting-started/integrations/" target="_blank"> Account Integrations</a>, so that your credentials are abstracted from your config file.
 Once you add an account integration, you can use it for all your projects without needing to add it again.

 #### Generating a JSON key on Google Developers Console (GDC)
 -  In the top navigation bar, select the project you want to integrate with Shippable.